Cadabra

 Changes the way in which expressions are displayed.

-Changes the way in which expressions are displayed in the graphical interface.
-Example:
+The LaTeXForm property changes the way in which expressions are displayed in the graphical interface.
+In its simplest form, it acts just like a node rename operation,

 \del{#}::LaTeXForm("\partial"). ex:=\del_{m}(A);